Iron Contact Point

 Also known as: strike location, face contact spot

-Contact point can be checked in several ways: face-impact tape or spray applied before a practice session shows exactly where the ball struck the face after each shot, launch monitors with face-impact tracking report the location numerically, and simple visual inspection of the wear pattern on a well-used iron over time reveals a golfer's habitual strike tendency.
+Contact point can be checked in several ways.
+This means face-impact tape or spray applied before a practice session shows exactly where the ball struck the face after each shot, launch monitors with face-impact tracking report the location numerically, and simple visual inspection of the wear pattern on a well-used iron over time reveals a golfer's habitual strike tendency.
 For golfers without access to these tools, ball-flight clues (unexplained curve, unexpected ball-speed drop-off relative to swing speed) can hint at an off-center pattern worth investigating further.

 Example